Local alpha-removal strength in the mean-field approximation: Introduction

 In contrast, the mean-field (energy density functional) theory can provide the optimal single-particle wave functions to minimize the total energy of a Slater determinant.
 One of the advantageous features of the theory is the capability of describing almost all the nuclei in the nuclear chart using a single energy density functional which is a functional of normal and pair densities.
 Another advantage can be the treatment of the pairing correlations, which become indispensable especially for heavy nuclei with open-shell configurations.
-The obtained (generalized) single-particle states have no ``centers,'' and in most cases, they are spread over the entire nucleus.
-Therefore, in the mean-field theory, it is difficult to find the clustering in terms of the single-particle wave functions.
+The obtained (generalized) single-particle states are, in most cases, spread over the entire nucleus, not confined in a localized region inside the nucleus.
+Therefore, in the mean-field theory, it is not straightforward to find nucleons’ gathering in terms of the single-particle wave functions.
 In relatively light nuclei, prominent cluster structure could be observed by the nucleon density profile \cite{TYI96,OYN04,MKSRHT06,MLIK10,Fuk13}.
+In particular, the clustering phenomena have been extensively studied with relativistic energy density functionals \cite{EKNV17}.
+The cluster structure in the relativistic energy density functionals, such as DD-ME2, is more visible than in the nonrelativistic functionals, producing spatially localized subunits inside the nucleus \cite{EKNV12}.
 However, the identification of the cluster structure has some ambiguity and relies on one's intuition.

 There exist some methods aiming to identify and quantify the clustering effect in the mean-field states.
 In case one can intuitively build a model cluster wave function, its overlap with the mean-field state gives a possible measure of the clustering \cite{MKSRHT06}.
 Recently, another method, which does not require a model wave function, has been proposed to visualize possible cluster correlations using the mean-field wave functions \cite{MT22}.
 However, the application of the method seemingly become more and more difficult as the nucleon number increases.